Overview

 DocumentFragments

-You can create HTML DocumentFragments with <></>:
+You can create HTML DocumentFragments using the <></>-fragment tags:

 <>